-The following is a list of our current directors, their ages as of December 31, 2013, their occupation during the last five years and certain other biographical information:
+The following is a list of our current directors, their ages as of December 31, 2014, their occupation during the last five years and certain other biographical information:

-Aylwin Lewis, 59, has served as our Chief Executive Officer and President and a director since June 2008.
-From October 2005 to February 2008, Mr. Lewis served as Chief Executive Officer and President of Sears Holdings Corporation.
+Aylwin Lewis, 60, has served as our Chief Executive Officer and President and a director since June 2008.
+From September 2005 to February 2008, Mr. Lewis served as Chief Executive Officer and President of Sears Holdings Corporation.
 Prior to that, Mr. Lewis was President of Sears Holdings and Chief Executive Officer of KMart and Sears Retail following Sears' acquisition of KMart Holding Corporation in 2005.
 Mr. Lewis had been president and Chief Executive Officer of KMart since October 2004 until that acquisition.
 From January 2003 to October 2004, he was President, Chief Multi-Branding and Operating Officer of Yum!
 Brands, Inc. and served as Chief Operating Officer of Yum!
 Brands from December 1999 to January 2003.
+Mr. Lewis has over 26 years of experience in the restaurant industry.
 Mr. Lewis is also a member of the board of directors of The Walt Disney Company and Starwood Hotels & Resorts Worldwide.
 Our Board of Directors believes Mr. Lewis' qualifications to serve as a member of our Board include his role as Chief Executive Officer and President, his extensive experience in the restaurant industry and his leadership experience as an executive at publicly-traded companies in the restaurant and retail sectors.

-Bryant Keil, 49, has been our Founding Chairman since June 2011 and a director since 1996.
+Bryant Keil, 50, has been our Founding Chairman since June 2011 and a director since 1996.
 Mr. Keil acquired the original Potbelly store in 1996 and served as Chief Executive Officer from 1996 to 2008 and Chairman from 1996 to 2011.
 Mr. Keil is a 2007 Ernst & Young Entrepreneur of the Year award recipient, was named 2003 Illinois Restaurateur of the Year by the Illinois Restaurant Association and was named a Henry Crown Fellow, a part of the Aspen Institute, in 2007.
 Mr. Keil is the Co-Chairman of the board of the Chicagoland Entrepreneurial Center and he serves as a director of Vignette Beverage Company, The Field Museum of Natural History, Big Shoulders, and the Accelerate Institute.
 Our Board of Directors believes Mr. Keil's qualifications to serve as a member of our Board include his extensive experience in the restaurant industry and his historical perspective of our business and strategy, including leading the expansion of Potbelly to over 200 locations.

-Vann Avedisian, 49, has served as our director since September 2001.
+Vann Avedisian, 50, has served as our director since September 2001.
+Mr. Avedisian will retire from the Board as of the expiration of his term at the 2015 Annual Meeting.
 Mr. Avedisian is a Principal of Highgate Holdings, a fully integrated real estate investment firm that has acquired more than \$7 billion of real estate assets.
 Mr. Avedisian serves on Highgate's Investment Committee, oversees the firm's capital markets activities and serves as an integral member of the investment platform.
 Prior to joining Highgate, Mr. Avedisian co-founded Oxford Capital Partners and directed the firm's real estate principal investments with an aggregate value in excess of \$1 billion.
 Mr. Avedisian currently serves on the Board of Trustees of the William Blair Mutual Funds where he serves on the Audit and Nominating and Governance Committees.
 Mr. Avedisian was a Vice President at LaSalle Partners and a Director and Stockholder of Citizens National Bank of Lake Geneva.
 Our Board of Directors believes Mr. Avedisian's qualifications to serve as a member of our Board include his financial expertise, his knowledge of our business and his extensive experience in managing capital intensive operations, corporate finance and strategic advisory services.